DavidKendall/en0572_www/index.md

 Summative assessment comprises:

-* a single course work assignment undertaken in the last 4/5 weeks of the module; students will be required to implement a simple embedded application, making use of operating system services, and to report on possible extensions to, and issues raised by, their work. <br/> <br/>
+* a single course work assignment undertaken in the last 4/5 weeks of the module; students will be required to:
+  + implement a simple embedded application, making use of operating system services,
+  + to report on possible extensions to, and issues raised by, their work,
+  + and to discuss relevant underlying OS theory. <br/> <br/>

 <a class="btn btn-large btn-primary" href="{{site.raurl}}/assgn.pdf"><i class="icon-upload-alt"></i>Download Assignment Specification</a>

 Formative assessment comprises a variety of theoretical and practical